 When using multiple threads, if certain events need to occur sequentially, putting these events into the same thread guarantees sequential access, reduces the need for locks and minimizes the chance for data corruption and race conditions.

-It is important to prevent Python threads from waiting on daemon threads since daemon threads never complete.
-To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested tasks to be marked as done before proceeding.

-When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) function.
+When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) can be avoided by using the threading.local() function.
 This creates a local copy of the global variable in each thread that executes that call.
-Threads that do not create a local copy see (and can update) the global variable.tasks are prevented from making blocking calls, and switch cooperatively via the Async IO manager.
+Threads that do not create a local copy see (and can update) the global variable.
+Confusion can result if some threads maintain a local copy and others do not.

+When using asyncio, Async IO tasks are prevented from making blocking calls, and switch cooperatively via the Async IO manager.
 Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.
 Async IO requires all calls to be non-blocking.

 Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
 If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
 Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.

 Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance.
 Either can cause the application to run too slowly and/or miss deadlines.

+If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in deadlock unless all items in the queue have been consumed.

+6.61.2 Guidance to language users

-ISO/IEC TR 24772-1:2019 clause 6.61.5.
+Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.61.5.

 Use join() as the final interaction with other thread(s) to ensure that the calling thread is blocked until all joined threads have either terminated normally, thrown an exception, or timed out (if implemented).